datanav/docs/DTLReferenceGuide.rst

      - | ``["default", "age", 26]``
        |
        | Adds the ``age`` property with the value 26 to the target entity, if
-         the propery does not exists.
+         the property does not exists.
        |
        | ``["default", "upper_name", ["upper", "_S.name"]]``
        |
        | Adds the ``upper_name`` property to the target entity, if
-         the propery does not exists..
+         the property does not exists..
 The value is the uppercased version of the source entity's ``name`` property.

    * - ``remove``